kruizer23/filespector/README.md

 **openSUSE**: `sudo zypper install make gdb fpc fpc-src lazarus pandoc`

-Once Lazarus is installed, you can build FileSpector from the terminal using the following command:
+Once Lazarus is installed, you can build FileSpector from the terminal using:

 * `make clean all`

-After successfully building FileSpector, you can install it from the terminal using the following command:
+After successfully building FileSpector, you can install it from the terminal using:

 * `sudo make install`